 - Squalane: This is an organic compound, non-irritating emollient and moisturizer common in moisturizing cosmetic products.

-Though the above lists aren’t exhaustive, they’re a great starting point if you want to dig deeper into the causes of your skin irritation.
+Though the above and below lists aren’t exhaustive, they’re a great starting point if you want to dig deeper into the causes of your skin irritation.
 Fortunately for you, we already did that and rounded up multiple contenders for the best body wash for sensitive skin.
 We can’t promise this or that product won’t cause any irritation, but we promise your odds of finding the best body wash for sensitive skin are a lot better below than wandering the minefield of the drugstore aisle.

 1. Aveeno Skin Relief Body Wash